 The Audit Committee was established on 23 February 2017 with written terms of reference in compliance with code provision D.3.3 of the CG Code and Rules 5.28 to 5.33 of the GEM Listing Rules.
-During FY2022, it comprises four INEDs, namely Mr. Chiu Chi Wing, Mr. Kwan Woon Man Boris, Ms. Li Kai Lai Miranda (resigned on 16 February 2022) and Mr. Yeung Chi Fai.
+During FY2023, it comprises three INEDs, namely Mr. Chiu Chi Wing, Mr. Kwan Woon Man Boris, and Mr. Yeung Chi Fai.
 Mr. Chiu Chi Wing is the chairman of the Audit Committee.